 Depending on the cost and type of procurement, SWQB may issue a Direct Purchase Order ("DPO"), Solicitation for Applications ("SFA"), Request for Proposals ("RFP"), or Request for Quotes ("RFQ").
 The SWQB conducts SFAs to pass-through a portion of the grant of award ("sub-grant") to another entity for the purpose of providing programmatic effort on the project.
 Sub-grant recipients are ultimately responsible for the successful completion of the grant project, or portion of the project, in their sub-grant agreement.
 The SWQB conducts RFPs and RFQs to buy goods or services for the benefit of the project.
 The vendor or contractor provides the specified goods or services to the SWQB.
+See Table 2 for a summary of the procurement process.

-Project work plans and scopes of work that involve the use of environmental data for use in decision making supported by EPA funds either directly or indirectly shall indicate that the work will be conducted under an EPA-approved QAPP specific to project objectives.
+Project work plans and scopes of work that involve the use of environmental data for use in decision making supported by EPA funds either directly or indirectly shall indicate that the work will be conducted under an EPA-Approved QAPP specific to project objectives.